Snehitc/AMR-encoder-exploration/README.md

 >                 ('MR-full-mAP@0.75', 17.5)])
 > ```

-## Preparation for submission.jsonl
+# Preparation for submission.jsonl
-**Evaluation data for the submission, such as extracted features and `./data/dcase_evaluation.jsonl` will be publicly available on June 1.**
+Extracted Features of evaluation data are not included in the Dataset Download link; users need to extract the data for the respective dataset by themselves for this part.

-Download extracted features from [Zenodo](https://zenodo.org/records/20450254) or  [HuggingFace](https://huggingface.co/datasets/lighthouse-emnlp2024/AudioMomentRetrievalFromLongAudio_DCASE2026EvaluationData), and move them to `./features/clap` and `./features/clap_text`, and then run the following command to create a submission file.
+> This requires contacting the challenge organiser to get the Evaluation data (audio files).

 ```
 python src/create_submission.py --config config.yml \
 --model_path results/A-M2D_T-M2D/best_checkpoint.pth \